-Uncertainty in activity data in category heat Plants is $\pm 2.0\%$ taking into consideration recommendations provided by the 2006 IPCC Guidelines for National GHG Inventories.
-According to the 2006 IPCC Guidelines for National GHG Inventories (Volume 2, Chapter 1, page 1.19) biomass data are generally more uncertain than other data in national energy statistics, because a large fraction of the biomass may be part of the informal economy, and the trade in these types of fuels is frequently not registered in the national energy statistics and balances.
+Uncertainty of activity data in category heat Plants is $\pm 2.0\%$ taking into consideration recommendations provided by the 2006 IPCC Guidelines.
+According to the 2006 IPCC Guidelines (Volume 2, Chapter 1, page 1.19) biomass data are generally more uncertain than other data in national energy statistics, because a large fraction of the biomass may be part of the informal economy, and the trade in these types of fuels is frequently not registered in the national energy statistics and balances.
 That is a reason for higher uncertainty for biomass activity data than for other fuel types.
 The uncertainty rage for biomass is assigned $\pm 5.0\%$ taking into account implementation of solid biomass accounting rules for energy sector enterprises, biomass sellers and other legal entities (after revision in 2015) and following recommendations provided by the 2006 IPCC Guidelines.

-Uncertainties of CO2 emission factors for liquid fuels (crude oil, shale oil, residual fuel oil, LPG, nonliquefied petroleum gas, orimulsion, gasoil, diesel oil and emulsified vacuum residue) and gaseous fuels (natural gas) are $\pm 2.0\%$ in category Heat Plants.
+Uncertainties of CO2 emission factors for liquid fuels (crude oil, shale oil, residual fuel oil, LPG, non-liquefied petroleum gas, orimulsion, gasoil, diesel oil and emulsified vacuum residue) and gaseous fuels (natural gas) are $\pm 2.0\%$ in category Heat Plants.
 Uncertainties of CO2 emission factors for solid fuels (peat and other bituminous coal) are $\pm 5.0\%$.
 Estimated uncertainties of CO2 emission factors for biomass are $\pm 15\%$.
-Uncertainties of all country specific CO2 emission factors were revised in the study "Update of country specific GHG emission factors for Energy sector" (see Annex IV).
+Uncertainties of all country specific CO2 emission factors were revised in the study "Update of country specific GHG emission factors for Energy sector" (see Annex V).

-Uncertainties of CH_4 and N_2O emission factors for liquid, solid and gaseous fuels were assigned as very high about ±50%.
+Uncertainties of CH4 and N2O emission factors for liquid, solid and gaseous fuels were assigned as very high about ±50%.
 Uncertainties of emission factors for biomass were assumed ±150%.
 Uncertainties were derived considering 2006 IPCC Guidelines.